The Donetsk People’s Republic

 Tunneling machine KSP-32.
-The monument to tunneling machine KSP-32 is installed near the Technical University of Donetsk.
-Tunneling machine is mining machinery intended for underground work in mines: the destruction of rocks, loading on the conveyor, etc. Address: Artem Street, 58.
+The monument to a tunneling machine KSP-32 is installed near the Technical University of Donetsk.
+It is a machine intended for underground work in mines: destruction of rocks, loading on the conveyor, etc. Address: Artem Street, 58.

-Monument to Bubka.
+The monument to Bubka.
 The monument to one of the greatest athletes of the world S. Bubka was erected in Donetsk in 1999.
-Bubka has 35 world records in pole vaulting.
-He is six-time world champion and Olympic champion.
+Bubka has 35 world records in the pole vault.
+He is a six-time world champion and an Olympic champion.
 The monument is placed in front of the stadium “Olympic”.

-Monument to John Hughes.
+The monument to John Hughes.
 The monument is honoring British industrialist John James Hughes, the founder of Yuzovka.
-The monument was opened in 2001 in the center of the campus of Donetsk technical university.
+The monument was opened in the center of the campus of Donetsk technical university in 2001.
 Artem Street, 96.

 The balloon was launched from an airfield located near Moscow.
 The machine went out of order at high altitude - something was wrong with oxygen equipment.
 The balloon fell to the high-voltage line in Shcherbakov park in Donetsk and exploded.

-The dead crew was buried at the intersection of Pushkin Boulevard and 25th anniversary of the Red Army Avenue.
-Bronze statue of 2-meter-high stratosphere flier in special suit was placed at the grave.
+The dead crew was buried at the intersection of Pushkin Boulevard and the 25th anniversary of the Red Army Avenue.
+A bronze statue of a 2-meter-high stratosphere flier in a special suit was placed at the grave.
 Pushkin Boulevard, 2.

 In 1933, the theater moved to Donetsk.
 It is one of the most visited theaters in Ukraine.
 One of the best plays of recent years was the play “Aeneid”.
 Artem Street, 74-a.